zeruhur/goldenidol/10_combat.md

 ### Turns
 The Referee will telegraph the most likely actions taken by NPCs or monsters.
 At the start of combat, each PC must make a DEX save to act before their opponents.

-> **Example**
-> _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
-In order to make a move before the Troll, she makes a DEX save.
-She fails, and the Troll gets to attack first._

 ### Attacking & Damage
 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Unarmed attacks always do 1d4 damage.

-> **Example**
-> _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
-The club does 1d10 damage and the Referee rolls a 4.
-They subtract 1 to account for Bea's  leather armor, leaving Bea with 2 HP remaining_.

 ### Multiple Attackers
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.